isaacnmm/pestpolicy-hugo2XX/content/posts/best-lawn-mower-with-mulcher/index.md

 layout: post
 ---

-Choosing the [best](https://pestpolicy.com/best-lawn-mower-for-cutting-edges/) [lawn](https://pestpolicy.com/best-lawn-mower-for-large-yard/) mower with a mulcher can be a challenge since not all lawnmowers have mulching blades. - Mulching and effective[leaf management](https://aggie-horticulture.tamu. edu/earthkind/landscape/leaf-management-plan/)will benefit your lawn by adding essential nutrients to the soil.
+Choosing the [best](https://pestpolicy.com/best-lawn-mower-for-cutting-edges/)[lawn](https://pestpolicy.com/best-lawn-mower-for-large-yard/) mower with a mulcher can be a challenge since not all lawnmowers have mulching blades. - Mulching and effective[leaf management](https://aggie-horticulture.tamu.edu/earthkind/landscape/leaf-management-plan/)willbenefit your lawn by adding essential nutrients to the soil.

 The best mulching lawn mower should be self-propelled and have mulching blades.